proteanhq/protean/docs/user/domain/event.rst

 Notes
 =====

-* Domain Event objects are immutable in nature.
+* Event objects are immutable in nature.
 * In the rare case that an event contains methods, they should be side-effect free and return new instances of the event.
-* The Domain Event's name should preferably be indicative of a past occurrence; that is, the names should be verbs in the past-tense.
+* The Event's name should preferably be indicative of a past occurrence; that is, the names should be verbs in the past-tense.
 Ex. `RoleAdded`, `UserProvisioned`, etc.
 * The Domain Model should not be exposed to the messaging infrastructure.
 A new event should be submitted to the domain for publishing, and it is the domain's responsibility to transport it to registered subscribers.
-* Domain Events should include all the necessary information from the originating aggregate, including it's unique identity.
+* Events should include all the necessary information from the originating aggregate, including it's unique identity.
 Typically, a subscriber should not have to contact the originating aggregate bounded context again for additional information.

-See :ref:`subscriber` for information on creating consumers of Domain Events.
+See :ref:`subscriber` for information on creating consumers of Events.